How to choose washing machine settings and dryer cycles

-Washing machine cycles explained
+Washing machine settings explained

+Cycle names and settings may vary depending on the make and model of your appliance.
+Be sure to consult your user care guide for model-specific information.
 Remember to always follow the instructions on your garment’s care tag for the recommended washing machine cycles and dryer settings.

 1. Normal cycle